sandeepkumar8713/javaapps/26_kafka/04_short_points.md

 4. RabbitMQ supports a broad range of languages and **legacy protocols**.
    Kafka has **limited choices of programming languages**.
 It uses binary protocol over **TCP** for data transmission

+## Kafka Summary

+In **summary**, if you get asked if Kafka can replace a database, then here are different answers:

+1. Kafka can store data forever in a durable and high available manner providing **ACID guarantees**.
+2. Different options to **query historical data** are available in Kafka.
+3. Kafka-native add-ons like **ksqlDB** or **Tiered Storage** make Kafka more **powerful** than ever before for data
+   processing and event-based long-term storage
+4. **Stateful applications** can be built leveraging Kafka clients (microservices, business applications) without the
+   need for another external database
+5. **Not a replacement** for existing databases like MySQL, MongoDB, Elasticsearch or Hadoop. \
+   **Other databases and Kafka complement each other**; the right solution has to be selected for a problem; \
+   often purpose-built materialized views are created and updated in real time from the central event-base \
+   infrastructure
+6. Different options are available for **bi-directional pull and push based integration between Kafka and databases** \
+   to complement each other